HarshitaSahu1/credit-card-consumption-predictor/README.md

 - Feature Engineering
 - Data Transformation

-The final processed dataset is then used for visualization and prediction.
+The final processed dataset is then used for both visualization and prediction.

 ---

 ## 📊 Dashboard Modules

-### 📈 Customer Spending Analysis
+### 💳 Customer Spending Analysis

 - Monthly Credit Card Consumption
 - Monthly Debit Card Consumption